eugenmihailescu/my-backup/README.md

 * Allows backup execution from command line via a complete CLI interface
 * Support for restoring a full, increment or differential backup set created by itself
 * Allows definition of multiple backup and restore jobs via an user-friendly Wizard
-* Allows backup schedule at WordPress level and at the OS level where the backup job is run via the CLI interface
+* Allows backup schedule at the OS level where the backup job is run via the CLI interface

 Other features you will love: